kinecosystem/kin-website-docs/docs/terms-and-concepts.md

 See [Client App](/kin-architecture-overview#client-app).

+## Commitment

+Describes how finalized a block is at a point in time.
+Clients can specify a commitment level in their requests to Agora depending on how certain they want the returned state to be.
+See [Commitment](/solana#commitment) for more details.

 ## Earn

 An earn is a payment from an app to a user (e.g. as a reward for a specific behaviour).